 Elizabeth Peabody House

-Under the leadership of the exceedingly energetic Selvin Chamber, the Elizabeth Peabody House represents a spectacular resource for Somerville residents.
+Under the volunteer leadership of John Sanders, Jr., the Elizabeth Peabody House represents a spectacular resource for Somerville residents.
 Created in 1895 during the settlement movement, the Peabody House is an avenue for immigrants and new residents to attain a wide variety of community resources.
-A focal point of social services, infant and toddler care, summer programs, after school care and a hulking food pantry are all on offer.
+A focal point of social services, pre-school care, after school care, summer programs, and a food pantry are all on offer.
 The entire facility is brightly painted and adorned with child-made crafts.
 Scholarships and subsidies commonly help fund enrollment, and the staff is humbly committed to their mission.
-This non-profit is a truly a special place indeed.

 - Hours: Mon-Fri, 9am-5pm